lightbits/lightbits.github.io/euler2/euler2.markdown

 <br>
 <br>
-# What the fuck is the exponential map?
+# What is the exponential map?

 There's a thing called the exponential map.
 But you already know what it is.

 <br>
 <br>
-# What the fuck is SE3?
+# What is SE3?

 SE3 is just saying that you are allowed to translate as well.